Can Ansible Fit into Your IT Security Practices?

 As a result, you no longer have to manually type commands into network devices.
 Ansible offers automation of configurations for the network stack and core services.
 Moreover, you can use Ansible to ensure continuous compliance, as well as for testing and validating the existing network state.

-According to an IBM report, human error contributes to 95 percent of all security breaches.
-Ansible automation reduces human error by automating repeatable tasks.
+According to an IBM report, human Kill contributes to 95 percent of all security breaches.
+Ansible automation reduces human Kill by automating repeatable tasks.

 Prevent Operational Errors